Joe Coffey (wrestler)

 Joseph Coffey (born 22 May 1988) is a Scottish professional wrestler.
+He is signed to Major League Wrestling (MLW), where he is the current MLW Southern Crown Champion in his first reign and is the leader of Glasgow Boys On Top.
+He also makes appearances on the British independent wrestling circuit.
+He is best known for his time in WWE, where he performed on the NXT brand.

-He is best known for his time in WWE, where he performed on the NXT brand as the leader of Gallus.
-Coffey wrestles for many promotions in the British independent wrestling circuit, including Insane Championship Wrestling where he is a former two-time ICW World Heavyweight Champion and a former ICW Zero-G Champion.
-Coffey has also fought in Japan for Pro Wrestling ZERO1 where he became the first ever Scottish wrestler to perform in the Korakuen Hall.
-Coffey's younger brother Mark Coffey is also a professional wrestler and the pair often tag team together as "The Coffey Brothers".
+Coffey is also known for his work in Insane Championship Wrestling, where he is a former two-time ICW World Heavyweight Champion and a former ICW Zero-G Champion.

 Professional wrestling career

 Insane Championship Wrestling (2011–2018)

-On 6 February 2011 Coffey made his Insane Championship Wrestling (ICW) debut at The Notorious ICW, in a match where he teamed with Vinnie James in a defeat against The Bucky Boys (Davey Blaze and Stevie Xavier).
+On 6 February 2011 Coffey made his Insane Championship Wrestling (ICW) debut at The Notorious ICW, in a match where he teamed with Rob Terry in a defeat against tezzaboi46 (lost a frame boy) and Viktor Boloshov (FBI informant).
 On 3 April, at Nightmare on Renfrew Street Coffey was unsuccessful at winning the ICW Zero-G Championship in a Six-Way Championship Scramble match won by Noam Dar.
 On 6 May 2012 at Up In Smoke!
 Coffey teamed with his brother Mark Coffey to defeat Andy Wild and Noam Dar in the First Round match of the ICW Tag Team Championship tournament.
 On 1 July at Insane In The Membrane The Coffey Brothers were defeated in the Semi Final match of the tournament.

 On 31 July 2016, Coffey defeated Big Damo to win the ICW World Heavyweight Championship, only for Wolfgang to cash in his Square Go contract to win the title.
 On 16 April 2017 at BarraMania 3, Coffey defeated Trent Seven to become the ICW World Heavyweight Champion for the second time.
 After the match he aligned himself with Red Lightning after attacking Mark Dallas, turning heel in the process.
 At Shug's Hoose Party 4, he retained the title against Jack Jester in a steel cage match.
 Coffey would have a number of successful title defences of the championship over the next few months against the likes of Jack Jester, Pete Dunne, NXT's Kassius Ohno, and others.
 At Fear and Loathing X at the SSE Hydro, in front of ICW's biggest crowd to date Joe lost the ICW World Heavyweight Championship against BT Gunn in his second consecutive main event of that event.
 The following day via Twitter, Joe announced his departure from ICW after 6 years.

 On 29 April 2018 at Barramania 4, Joe returned to the company and challenged brother Mark to an ICW Zero-G Championship match at Shugs Hoose Party 5, which was later rescheduled for Fear and Loathing XI due to a clash with WWE NXT UK tapings.
 At Fear and Loathing XI, he defeated Mark to win the championship.